Al3agami/evaluate-news-nlp-nanodegree-3rdproject/README.md

 1. Download the project from github, or Fork this repo, then clone master brnach from your forked repo down to your computer.
 2. Open terminal and navigate `cd` to the project folder and run ```npm install```, or through your code editor terminal.
+3. Create `.env` file and assign your `meaningcloud.com` API key to a variable called `MY_API_KEY`, if you didn't create this environment variables file you will not be able to make successful API request.
-3. To run the project directly in browser on production mode, run ```npm run build-prod```, then go to your browser and open localhost:8081.
+4. To run the project directly in browser on production mode, run ```npm run build-prod```, then go to your browser and open localhost:8081.

 ## Project Content